department-of-veterans-affairs/va.gov-team/products/on-site-search/research/user-research/research-study-jan-2021/research-findings.md

 - Veterans who have been out of the military might have issues finding information on VA.gov due to "military jargon".
 - Two participants on iOS devices (iPhone and iPad) had loading issues on all search feature pages.
 This may have been a bug on staging.
+- One participant stated that the type was too small
+- Several stated that the page was user friendly
+> > "From a user experience model the layout is great, the location.
+All of that is fine but the indexing is poor.
+The search feature seems to be good for simple things but not difficult things."

 ## Recommendations
 - Include Caregivers, Family Members, and more Veterans who have been out of the military for 10+ years to find further pain points related to "military jargon".
+- Investigate adding more information to acronyms in typeahead.
-- Increase heirarchy on search results page, emphasise link titles.
+- Increase hierarchy on search results page, emphasise link titles.
+- Update search results page based on style guide to improve legibility and consistency.
 - Improve search result descriptions to be more succinct and helpful.
-Talk to search.gov about metadata descriptions
+Talk to search.gov about metadata descriptions.
 - Improve "More VA.gov Search Tools" section.
 Audit links and text.
 Remove right rail and place links elsewhere to ensure that users on all browser widths can see links.
 - QA search features (global search, Find a Form, Find a Facility) on iOS to ensure the loading bug was only on staging.